andyborrell/pygamezero_bird/docs/source/part4.rst

 But we still need to plug the score variable into the code that draws the number on the screen.

-*Change the call to the* :code:`screen.draw.text` *function in your draw function so that is uses the score variable*
+* Change the call to the :code:`screen.draw.text` function in your draw function so that it uses the score variable

 Why does the score go up so fast?!
 ----------------------------------
 You've probably noticed now that when you fly through some pipes the score soars upwards for a short period, instead of just going up 1.

-Can you think why this might be?
+*Can you think why this might be?*

 The reason is that the code we added is in the update function, which runs every frame.
 The code we added will increment the score if the bird is past the pipe.
 But the bird is past the pipe for the whole time it takes the pipe to get to the edge of the screen.
 Every single frame while Barry is past the pipe the score goes up one.
 This gives you an appreciation of how fast the computer is drawing frames!

 There are several different ways to solve this problem.
 If you have your own idea then go ahead and try it out - don't be afraid to ask a mentor if you want help.
 Or, you can leave this for now and read on to see how we're going to solve it.

-But first, a detour...

 Explaining things to your future self
 -------------------------------------